thesameh/CS2_C/README.md

-## CS2
+# CS2 #

-The solution for a set of _C_ exercises in the scope of my study at FH Technikum (second semester)
+The solutions for a set of _C_ exercises in the scope of my study at FH Technikum wien (second semester)

 ### 1_calc ###
 a simple calculator